jac7az/asset_relational_model/README.md

 * Pipeline
 * License:
 ## Problem Definition
-The general problem is forecasting stock market prices, but a more specific problem is analyzing risk and return across asset classes like stocks, ETFs, and bonds to find an optimal mix of investments that are secure while earning a return.
+The general problem is forecasting market prices, but the specific problem is forecasting the daily performance of a portfolio using U.S. Treasury bond yields, stock market data, and ETF data.

 The rationale behind this refinement is the problem with focusing on a single type of asset.
 It's prone to market-wide changes and is volatile.
 It can be predicted, but a single incident can change future predictions.
 By refining the focus to comparing ratios across different asset types, the approach shifts to comparing financial assets and identifying combinations that are overall more secure and practical to invest in than individual stock movements.